haxsaw/hikaru/docs/key-functions.rst

 by ``get_json()`` and returns a HikaruBase subclass that has been filled with the JSON's content.

-If processing JSON that represents a full Kubernetes object (that is, there are `apiVersion` and `kind` keys), then ``from_json()`` is able to work out which class needs to be instantiated and populated.
+If processing JSON that represents a top-level Kubernetes object (that is, there are `apiVersion` and `kind` keys), then ``from_json()`` is able to work out which class needs to be instantiated and populated.
 If this is any other Kubernetes object in JSON, then you must supply the optional ``cls`` argument informing ``from_json()`` which class to instantiate